colinyjchung/darkdragons/content/post/octomasses-make-me-hurl.md

 As Lane, Orlan and Purple Nurple mow down cultists, writhing octo-masses leap out like strange alien bodies.
 Emma casts _cure wounds_ on Lane, on Orlan.
 Many of Aranna's arrows find their way to the chanting cultists.
 She deals the death blow to the yellow robed cultist.
 Veleris sneaks through and cuts down a red-robed one.

 And just as the smell of victory comes close... two more grey-robed cultists rush in accompanied by a... _ten-foot-tall mass of tentacles?!_ It's humanoid, but not.
 It's a science experiment gone wrong.
 A hybrid of the pit beast and human.
 It's foul and disgusting.
 Aranna gags again.
-Orlan, Lane and Purple Nurple work together to cut the monstrosity down. (_At this moment, Aranna's player looks over at Orlan's table and realized that he had now use Beegull the entire game.
+Orlan, Lane and Purple Nurple work together to cut the monstrosity down. (_At this moment, Aranna's player looks over at Orlan's table and realized that he had not use his henchman Beegull the entire game.
 She screams at him.
-As she should have._).
+As she should._).

 With a fourth heavy fighter in the mix, the battle ends quickly.
 There are crushed octo-masses smeared all over the floor of the cave.
 A mass of tentacles in another corner.
-Burst cultists lay sprawled out.
+Burst cultists lay sprawled out in a scene of gore and torn flesh.

 Their adventure is not over, but it's dinnertime IRL. 'til next week.